9. Jupyter Notebooks

 Some jupyter instances provide a link of that contains hostname:8888.
 Replace hostname with localhost or 127.0.0.1 to properly fetch the notebook.

 9.3.
-Singularity container
+Apptainer container

 9.3.1.
 Pre-built container